hackerinnen/hackerinnen/README.md

 If you feel you belong here, please join and show yourself!

-There are 2 options to add a profile: Doing it locally by forking the repo or if you don't want to set up the repo you can also visit [https://submit.hackerinnen.space](https://submit.hackerinnen.space) to submit your profile.
-You will be able to review your submission in our staging environment.

 Local setup:

 1. Fork the repository and clone it to your local machine